 Over the summer, Harrison was also one of the ten SCUBAnauts to be selected to Capitol Hill Ocean Week (CHOW).
 The mission of SCUBAnauts International is to educate teens in the marine sciences, enabling them to make a positive impact on the environment and empowering them to become tomorrow’s leaders.
 Harrison spent the week-long trip meeting with senators and other members of Congress, attending educational panel sessions on marine science, and representing SCUBAnauts at the National Marine Sanctuary Gala.

 Harrison is in his second year at Farragut.
-He swims on the Varsity Swimming Team, participates in Scuba, participates in Aviation, and hopes to earn his Private Pilot license his senior year.
+He swims on the Varsity Swimming Team, participates in Scuba, participates in Aviation, and hopes to earn his Private Pilot certificate his senior year.

 We look forward to seeing what Harrison accomplishes next.
 If you have a story about an outstanding Farragut student, please email firstname.lastname@example.org.